vk2diy/adxi/doc/antenna-tuning/README.md

 Some power units / SWR units include variable capacitors and inductors which can be tweaked to obtain a better match.
 Other times there is a separate antenna tuning unit (ATU) which performs this function.

-Many people build these by themselves with soldered components, it has apparently been a classic HAM project for many years.
+Many people, like [this guy](https://www.aa5tb.com/tuner.html) or [this guy](https://www.hamradiosecrets.com/homebrew-antenna-tuner.html), build these by themselves with soldered components, it has apparently been a classic HAM project for many years.

 The tuning process has been semi-automated by some people who generate different frequency signals and read SWR back to determine nominal 'fit-ness' of the antenna at different frequencies.